 8. To explain how the COVID-19 pandemic shows how interconnected places are.
 9. Switched off places - North Korea 10.
 Switched off places - the Sahel 11.
-To outline how interconnected our world will be in the future. > Food security in the Amazon Basin > Agriculture and essentials to life, population growth, threats, sustainability 11.
+To outline how interconnected our world will be in the future.
+Food security in the Amazon Basin Agriculture and essentials to life, population growth, threats, sustainability 11.
 To evaluate the threats that face our planet.
 HEP, settlements, roads, subsistence farming) 9.
 Positive and negative impacts of human interference in the Amazon (deforestation) 10.
 Sustainable practices to reduce deforestation in the rainforest 11.
 Effectiveness of sustainable strategies.
-12. What is a tropi and how are they ca 13.
-Tropical storm section and how clim has impacted on trop - distribution, intens frequency.
-Core disciplinary knowledge Social media and news articles Data that shows us the economic status of countries, from organisations such office for national statistics First hand experiences of earthquake event in the UK or migration Social media and news articles Data that shows us the economic status of countries, from organisations such office for national statistics Food threats from supermarket data Organisations such as marine conversation society Organisations such as the Rainforest Alliance Data that shows us the economic status of countries, from organisations such office for national statistics Social media and news articles Fieldwork investigations of small scale local ecosystems Data that shows us the economic status of countries, from organisations such office for national statistics Geologists who study desert environments International organisations, such as the IPCC, who publish current reports on climate change Geographers who study natural and human causes of climate change, e.g. Milutin Milankovitch who suggested the orbital theory Social media and news articles to understand how climate change has impacted places globally Observation and experiences of climate change initiatives Geographers who sincluding the categy between meteoroloc tectonic hazards) Theory of continent convection currents Geographers such a Wegener in 1912 withe theory of contin Geologists who study hazards Social media and net pical storm caused? m cross limate change ropical storms nsity, estudy hazards egorisation ological and ental drift and nts n as Alfred who suggested tinental drift eudy natural news articles Social media and news articles Geographers who study tropical storm events Geographers who study extreme weather events
+12. What is a tropical storm and how are they caused?
+13. Tropical storm cross section and how climate change has impacted on tropical storms - distribution, intensity, frequency.
+Core disciplinary knowledge □ Social media and news articles □ Data that shows us the economic status of countries, from organisations such office for national statistics □ First hand experiences of earthquake event in the UK or migration □ Social media and news articles □ Data that shows us the economic status of countries, from organisations such office for national statistics □ Food threats from supermarket data □ Organisations such as marine conversation society □ Organisations such as the Rainforest Alliance □ Data that shows us the economic status of countries, from organisations such office for national statistics □ Social media and news articles □ Fieldwork investigations of small scale local ecosystems □ Data that shows us the economic status of countries, from organisations such office for national statistics □ Geologists who study desert environments □ International organisations, such as the IPCC, who publish current reports on climate change □ Geographers who study natural and human causes of climate change, e.g. Milutin Milankovitch who suggested the orbital theory □ Social media and news articles to understand how climate change has impacted places globally □ Observation and experiences of climate change initiatives □ Geographers who study hazards (including the categorisation between meteorological and tectonic hazards) □ Theory of continental drift and convection currents □ Geographers such as Alfred Wegener in 1912 who suggested the theory of continental drift □ Geologists who study natural hazards □ Social media and news articles □ Social media and news articles □ Geographers who study tropical storm events □ Geographers who study extreme weather events